 I Have Arthritis.
 Is It Safe to Go to a Chiropractor?

 In the vast majority of cases the answer is yes.
 In fact chiropractic is very beneficial in reducing the pain associated with arthritis and helping to maintain joint mobility.
 In a minority of cases of severe arthritis, adjustments are contraindicated.
-However even in these cases physiotherapy is often helpful.
+However even in these cases physiotherapy and therapeutic massage can be very helpful.

 Do I Have A Pinched Nerve?